ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 }
 ```

-Or any other named type, such as a pointer:
+Or any other type, such as a pointer:
 ```go
 type Cat struct {
   *Animal